PFT: Phonon Fine-tuning for Machine Learned Interatomic Potentials: Methodology

 PFT requires computing a subset of predicted second derivatives to compare to DFT-computed force constants for large supercells.
 For a structure with atomic positions $\mathbf{r} = (\mathbf{r}_1,...\mathbf{r}_{N_a} )\in \mathbb{R}^{3N}$ we form a selection vector $\mathbf{v}$ that is composed of zeros everywhere except for the index corresponding to $\mathbf{r}_{b,j}$, the $j$-th Cartesian component of atom $b$, where it is one.
 The corresponding Hessian column is then

 which can be computed without materializing the full Hessian by using a Hessian-vector product (HVP), using a forward-mode Jacobian-vector product (JVP) through a reverse-mode gradient \cite{pearlmutter1994fast}.
+In JAX \cite{jax2018github}, this is implemented concisely as:

+Here \texttt{energy} corresponds to model energy $\hat{E}$, \texttt{pos} are the atomic positions $\mathbf{r}$, and \texttt{v} is the direction vector $\mathbf{v}$.
 In practice, Hessian columns across a full batch of structures are computed by forming a single graph of atom positions where each structure is not connected, concatenating the sampled $\mathbf{v}$ for each structure into a single vector, and computing the HVP with respect to the sum of energies across all structures.
 This facilitates calculation of the loss with a single HVP call, and enables training on GPUs that would otherwise not have enough memory for a single Hessian calculation, especially for the large supercells that are needed for accurate phonon calculations (see Sec. \ref{toy}).
 During training, this results in a ``triple-backward'' as gradient-based optimization requires a derivative of the HVP with respect to model weights.